The Two Escobars: Sometimes it really is a matter of life and death.

-The Two Escobars is perhaps the best documentary ever made, and not just talking about the world of soccer or sport, but all documentaries.
-It is a must see if there ever was one.
+The documentary The Two Escobars might just be the best film about soccer that’s ever been made.
+Below is a video introduction to a new documentary from ESPN Films 30 for 30 on the relationship between drug barons and soccer in Columbia around the 1994 World Cup in the United States.
+Yes, The Two Escobars is perhaps the best documentary ever made, and not just talking about the world of soccer or sport, but all documentaries.
+It is a must see movie if there ever was one.

 While rival drug cartels warred in the streets and the country’s murder rate climbed to highest in the world, the Colombian national soccer team set out to blaze a new image for their country.
 What followed was a mysteriously rapid rise to glory, as the team catapulted out of decades of obscurity to become one of the best teams in the world.
 Central to this success were two men named Escobar: Andrés, the inspirational captain of the National Team, and Pablo, the infamous drug baron who pioneered the phenomenon known in the underworld as “Narco-soccer.”